project-akri/akri/docs/udev-video-sample.md

 **Note:** that udev broker pods must run as privileged in order for udev to be able to access the video device.

-Reference [Customizing Akri Installation](./customizing-akri-installation.md#modifying-the-brokerpodspec) for more examples of how the broker spec can be modified.
+Reference [Customizing an Akri Installation](./customizing-akri-installation.md#modifying-the-brokerpodspec) for more examples of how the broker spec can be modified.

 ## Modifying a Configuration
-More information about how to modify an installed Configuration, add additional protocol Configurations to a cluster, or delete a Configuration can be found in the [Customizing Akri Installation document](./customizing-akri-installation.md).
+More information about how to modify an installed Configuration, add additional protocol Configurations to a cluster, or delete a Configuration can be found in the [Customizing an Akri Installation document](./customizing-akri-installation.md).